Last update: 9/7/2021

 Check out these FAQs related to Antigua and Barbuda reopening for tourists and let us know if you have any other questions in the comments below.

-Yes, you can travel to Antigua and Barbuda from any country right now.
+Yes, you can travel to Antigua and Barbuda from any country, except Brazil and South Africa, right now.

-Yes, returning residents of Antigua and Barbuda must quarantine for 14 days from their arrival.
+Yes, unvaccinated or partially vaccinated residents and citizens of Antigua and Barbuda must quarantine for 14 days from their arrival.
 All visitors arriving by sea must also quarantine on arrival.

 Yes, there is currently a curfew from 11 PM to 5 AM.